John Maynard Keynes – British economist – Father of Keynesian Economics is on the left.

 To slow down an economy that is over heating you need to reduce the number of buyers that are in the market place, and increase supply.
 You do not want to reduce buyers from the bottom, or from the middle of the economic ladder.
 You would want to reduce buyers from the top of the economic ladder first, because you want to maintain employment, to increase supply and maintain normal consumption.
 The extra demand is coming from the top of the economic ladder when the economy is in the high appreciation/inflation cycle.
 Not from the bottom, or the middle of the economic ladder.

-The speculation and short term investment continues, because interest income is continually taxed at the highest tax rate, currently approximately 39.6%, and long term capital gains is taxed at 20%, or at a lower tax rate.
-Also the speculation continues because interest on loans remains 100% tax deductible for businesses, investors, and homeowners.
-And there is easy “paper profit” money to be made which is taxed at the lower tax rate if the investment is held for one year,then sold
+The speculation and short-term investment continue because interest income is continually taxed at the highest tax rate, currently, approximately 39.6% and long-term capital gains are taxed at 20%, or at a lower tax rate.
+Also, the speculation continues because interest on loans remains 100% tax-deductible for businesses, investors, and homeowners.
+And there is easy “paper profit” money to be made which is taxed at the lower tax rate if the investment is held for one year, then sold

-The lower long term capital gains tax rate also devalues money (debt) in the domestic economy.
+The lower long-term capital gains tax rate also devalues money (debt) in the domestic economy.
 When you continuously tax high appreciation/inflation derived profits at a lower tax rate than interest earned on a money investment (debt), money becomes worth less and less, because of the return on investment.
 Money is worth less, because of the higher tax on interest income, and the purchasing power that the money (debt) is losing as prices increase during the high appreciation/ inflation cycle.
-Less and less people are willing to hold money (debt) as an investment, so they become a buyer in the economy, increasing demand in an economy that already has too much demand in it.
+Fewer and fewer people are willing to hold money (debt) as an investment, so they become a buyer in the economy, increasing demand in an economy that already has too much demand.

-When the Fed raises interest rates, the value of all the debt (money) that was created at a lower interest rate loses value, which can make a long term money investment risky.
-Because of interest increase risk, this requires long term debt (30 year mortgages, and other long term debt) to have a higher than necessary interest rate.
-Too much risk is why derivatives and swaps were created in the the financial sector.
+When the Fed raises interest rates, the value of all the debt (money) that was created at a lower interest rate loses value, which can make a long-term money investment risky.
+Because of interest increase risk, this requires long-term debt (30-year mortgages, and other long-term debt) to have a higher than necessary interest rate.
+Too much risk is why derivatives and swaps were created in the financial sector.
 Derivatives and swaps are similar to insurance against default, or interest rate increase or decrease.

 With the 2% Policy enacted, employment will be maintained while the economy balances itself, therefore the States and Federal Governments will have less social expenditures maintaining the safety net, such as unemployment insurance, welfare, medical payments, food stamps, and many other programs that help people when they become unemployed, or if they cannot earn enough money to maintain a reasonable standard of living.

 All people and businesses would be included by the 2% Policy.
 The same as they are when interest rates change.
-All debt investors, savers and borrower would be affected by the 2% Policy.
+All debt investors, savers, and borrowers would be affected by the 2% Policy.
 It is more important for a capitalist economy to have stable interest rates than the 100% tax deduction of interest cost.
-After the economy slows down, all the stimuli the tax code has in it, to invest in capital assets, will return as the tax rate on interest earned on savings, and money investments increases to their previous tax rate, and the interest deduction becomes 100% tax deductible again, to maintain demand..
+After the economy slows down, all the stimuli the tax code has in it, to invest in capital assets, will return as the tax rate on interest earned on savings, and money investments increase to their previous tax rate, and the interest deduction becomes 100% tax-deductible again, to maintain demand.

 Instead of an interest deduction during the high appreciation cycle, to increase supply when needed, the tax code could include a tax credit equal to the tax deduction if the interest paid on the loan is paid on a loan used to increase the supply of a product, commodity, or housing during the high appreciation/inflation cycle.

-The debt investor, and the saver is as important as the borrower in a Capitalist economy.
+The debt investor and the saver are as important as the borrower in a Capitalist economy.
 They both should be taxed appropriately depending on which cycle the economy is experiencing.
-It is important to note in which economic cycle people are saving and investing in money (debt) and then automatically have the tax code change when the economic cycle changes to encourage money investment, and saving in the correct economic cycle..
+It is important to note in which economic cycle people are saving and investing in money (debt) and then automatically have the tax code change when the economic cycle changes to encourage money investment, and saving in the correct economic cycle.